awslabs/damo/README.md

                         <pid of your workload>

 Note: Previously, one-line scheme specification format like below was used.
-It is now DEPRECATED, and the support will be removed by 2023 Q2.
+It is now DEPRECATED.
 Please report your usecase to sj@kernel.org, damon@lists.linux.dev and linux-mm@kvack.org if you depend on those.

     $ # !!!
 BELOW IS NO MORE SUPPORTED
     $ echo "#min-size max-size min-acc max-acc min-age max-age action" > my_scheme